 The LCA cannot, and is not intended to, identify specific landscape features on a field by field basis.
-There are also important features in the landscape of the county, for example, hedgerows and trees which line fields and roads, woodlands, wetlands and old demesne walls which cannot all be plotted on Map No. 13.
-However, the contribution that these landscape features make towards the site specific and overall character of the county's landscape is recognised and should taken into account in the assessment of development proposals.
+There are also important features in the landscape of the County, for example, hedgerows and trees which line fields and roads, woodlands, wetlands and old demesne walls which cannot all be plotted on the Landscape Character Assessment map.
+However, the contribution that these landscape features make towards the site specific and overall character of the County's landscape is recognised and should taken into account in the assessment of development proposals.